RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### Projects:
 * A new menu entry called *Projects* was added to the main window with all actions related to projects.
-* A project now save the state of open files in the Editor, so that people can easily work on different coding efforts at the same time.
+* A project now saves the state of open files in the Editor, so that people can easily work on different coding efforts at the same time.
 * The project's path is added to `PYTHONPATH`, so that Python packages developed as part of a project can be easily imported in Spyder consoles.